Amplitude-Developer-Docs/amplitude-dev-center/docs/analytics/apis/http-v2-api.md

 ### Event deduplication

 It's highly recommended that you send an `insert_id` for each event to prevent sending duplicate events to Amplitude.
-Amplitude ignores subsequent events sent with the same `insert_id` within the past 7 days.
+Amplitude ignores subsequent events sent with the same `insert_id` on the same `device_id` (if the event has a `device_id` value) in each app within the past 7 days.

 ### Device IDs and User IDs minimum length